 Sunbeam offers up to £650 fostering allowance per child per week depending on children’s needs.
-Additionally, we pay other allowance and our foster carers receive many other benefits while fostering with us.
+Additionally, we pay other allowances and our foster carers receive many other benefits while fostering with us.

 Understand the detailed breakdown of Fostering allowance